reg-terraform-modules/terraform-aws-s3-website_bucket/README.md

     - Canned acl to be used - see https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl for options
     - default: `"public-read"`
 - `enable_versioning`
-    - Boolean for enabling bucket versioning - cannot be turned off once on
+    - String for enabling bucket versioning - cannot be turned off once on, can be suspended
-    - default: `false`
+    - default: `disabled`

 ## Output variables